erenaltun91/starbucks_capstone_challenge/README.md

 ## Summary
 For getting an overall good response for offers I would recommend to give offers to female members older than 50 years, who are longer a part of the starbucks community.
 The income should be higher than 70,000 USD a year.
 For the offer type I think it does not matter if it is the bogo or the discount offer but the discount offer is completed slightly better than the bogo offer.
+The prediction of the completion works with an accuracy of about 75%, whereas the prediction of the class only works with an accuracy of about 39 %.

 ## Licensing, Authors, Acknowledgement
 This analysis was made by me, an Udacity student with the data provided by Udacity